gm2552/northstar-space-demo/README.md

 #### Create Services

-The application configuration of Where For Dinner for the Beta 1 utilizes MySQL and RabbitMQ and consumer credentials/connection information via a direct secret reference.
+The application configuration of Where For Dinner for the Beta 1 utilizes MySQL and RabbitMQ and consumes credentials/connection information via a direct secret reference.
 An easy option to create these services is to use an offering from a cloud provider like AWS.
 The following sections walk you through creating an Amazon RDS database and a RabbitMQ cluster that can be consumed by the Where For Dinner application.
 The subsequent
 `Update Service Credential Secrets` section will articulate how you will populate the service credentials/connection information into a Kubernetes secret.